 It’s February and love is in the air.
 Unfortunately this winter, love is accompanied by nasty flu viruses and dry, chilly breezes.
 Wahoo!
-Never fear.
-While you’re on the mend Netflix officially has the movie classic, How To Lose a Guy in 10 Days.
+Its the perfect time to binge your favorite love movies like the rom-com classic, How To Lose a Guy in 10 Days.
 It got us thinking, what are some fatal missteps for salespeople that drive prospects away?

 We’ve all been sold to in some way.
 It’s a great experience.
 Salespeople should try to be on the other side of a sale as much as possible.
 It gives you perspective and empathy for the people and companies that you work with.
 As a general rule of thumb, it’s easier to spot others’ shortcomings than it is to see them in ourselves.
 Point being that much of sales is common sense and a little psychology.
 We can always identify these things when they’re happening TO us, but sometimes it can be difficult to catch when you’re the guilty party.